ricktu288/ray-optics/ai-tools/knowledge/objects.md

 This is a list of objects (optical elements, decorations, etc.) that can be used in the scene or modules, and their JSON representation.

-Except for the coordinates, all parameters listed below are the default values, and can be omitted if they are not changed.
+Except for points, formulas, and text, all parameters listed below are set to their default values and can be omitted if unchanged.

 ## Light Source